 Emily Keyes, M.A./

 Emily manages Know History’s operations and outreach, including hiring, corporate policy development, growing community partnerships, and our social media.
-She is a skilled genealogist with experience researching digital and paper records and an expert at organizing and compiling large amounts of data for projects.
+She is a skilled genealogist with experience researching digital and paper records.
 Emily regularly contributes to Know History’s community consultations, workshop facilitation and Traditional Knowledge studies throughout Ontario.

 Anna Kuntz, M.A./